-From the data of the last opinion polls shows that the April referendum could benefit either party.
-Thus, Erdogan's popularity is approaching its maximum, while the terrorist attacks that have swept the country, contributed to the seizure of power.
-However, economic problems may prevent the leader of Turkey, so to compensate for the loss of reputation Erdogan may be forced to take a more aggressive foreign policy before the referendum.
-He has used this tactic before the election 2015, when ordered to resume the struggle against Kurdish separatists after two years of ceasefire.
+From these latest polls it is clear that any referendum can win the April referendum.
+Thus, Erdogan's popularity is approaching its maximum, while the terrorist attacks that swept the country have contributed to the seizure of power.
+However, economic problems can hinder the leader of Turkey, therefore, to compensate for reputational losses, Erdogan may be forced to take a more aggressive foreign policy before the referendum.
+He already used this tactic before the election of 2015, when he ordered the resumption of the struggle with the Kurdish separatists after two years of truce.

 He may also try to emphasize their belonging to Sunni Islam - a move that has already proved its efficiency among its core support group.
 Partly as a part of this approach, Erdogan began to play the role of defender of the Sunnis in Iraq and Syria.
 All this led to the militant skirmish with Iraq in 2016 year when Erdogan demanded that the Shiite forces, liberating Mosul, defended the Sunni population of the city.
 Strengthening of rhetoric in defense of the Sunnis could lead to a further escalation in the region.

 In addition, Erdogan is trying to present itself as a strong regional governor.
 So, when the Ankara-Baghdad relations deteriorated in 2016 year, Erdogan advised the Prime Minister of Iraq to "know their place", adding that he was "not on the same level with me."
 After six weeks, Erdogan explained the invasion of his country in Syria as a means of "putting an end to the hard-Assad."
 The increasing assertiveness Erdogan will cause concern neighboring countries, who have not forgotten about the historical role of Turkey headed by the Ottoman Empire.

 Although it is possible that Erdogan refuses to these positions after end consolidation of his power, but damage will already be done.
 It may be so, that the head of Turkey will not give up its rhetoric of fear that it would undermine his popularity.